Interactive Brokers Forex Review

 Pros

-- +No minimum deposit
+- No minimum deposit to open an account

-- +Supports a wide range of account base currencies
+- Broad choice of account base currencies

-- +Adequate support for algorithmic trading
+- Adequate support for algorithmic and systematic trading

-- +Institutional-grade trade execution
+- Institutional-grade trade execution

-- +Sophisticated margin trading functionality
+- Sophisticated margin trading functionality

-- +Highly competitive margin financing rates
+- Highly competitive margin financing rates

-- +Robust selection of powerful research and analysis tools
+- Robust selection of powerful research and analysis tools

 Cons